Wikipedia and the COVID-19 pandemic: German Wikipedia

 There are hundreds of Wikipedia articles about the COVID-19 pandemic at German Wikipedia.
 Editors began writing about the pandemic in January 2020, when the outbreak was advancing in China.
 The main article about the pandemic and the entry for the disease's spread in Germany were being accessed approximately 150,000 and 100,000 times per day, respectively, as of March 2020.

 Indian languages

-Wikipedia had COVID-19 information in nine Indian languages by 27 March 2020: Arabic, Bangla, Bhojpuri, Hindi, Kannada, Malayalam, Tamil, Telugu, and Urdu.
+Wikipedia had COVID-19 information in several Indian languages by 27 March 2020, including Bangla, Bhojpuri, Hindi, Kannada, Malayalam, Odia, Tamil, Telugu, and Urdu.
 SWASTHA (acronym for Special Wikipedia Awareness Scheme for the Healthcare Affiliates), a division of WikiProject Medicine, is working with Johns Hopkins University, India's Ministry of Health and Family Welfare and National Health Authority, and the World Health Organization to improve coverage.

 Urdu Wikipedia's entry for COVID-19 was viewed more than 12,000 times by 23 April 2020.
+The Odia Wikipedia's average monthly readership rose from about 800,000 before 2021 to two million afterwards.
+A representative from the Wikimedia Odia division said that the over 1,900 medical articles made the Odia Wikipedia "the most comprehensive source of medical content in Odia on the internet".
 Development of Wikipedia's coverage on COVID-19 led to public consideration among Indian people of Wikipedia's coverage of other topics.